 Haus der Stadtgeschichte

-Within 50 years, the entrepreneurial couple Siegfried and Jutta Weishaupt built up a priceless collection of modern and contemporary arts.
+Within over 50 years, the entrepreneurial couple Siegfried and Jutta Weishaupt built up a priceless collection of modern and contemporary arts.
 The collection is housed in the newly built privately owned museum, which has been open to the public in the newly built private museum since November 2007.